pjsip/pjproject_docs/README.md

 Note that local installation is not required for releasing new documentation version (new pjproject version).
 You only need a text editor for that.
 This will be explained in later section.

-Also note that these are only tested on Linux at the moment.
-Macs should work, and Windows is supported in the codes, but both haven't been tested yet.
+Also note that these are only tested on Linux at the moment, and Windows will not work (because `conf.py` calls `./configure` to initialize the macros).
+Mac may work but untested.

 #### 1. Install Doxygen 1.8.4